 What Disclosure Actually Says

 When you tell someone you're autistic, you're sharing neurological information about how your brain processes information, sensory input and social dynamics.
 You're not telling them you're broken, that you lack empathy, that you can't love, or that you're incapable of relationships.
-You're not describing your capacity to understand emotions, your ability to commit, or your intelligence.
-Those are entirely separate questions that your date will answer through actually knowing you.

 The Language That Works